terra-money/validator-profiles/validators/terravaloper18hpew39uymssr52w8euxqh4zrrjt02x7k0jmhk/README.md

 ## Our Architecture

-Our Validator is running on dedicated servers located in Frankfurt, Germany.
+Our Validator is running on dedicated servers located in Singapore.
 The Data Center we use for hosting in certified accroding to ISO 27001, PCI DSS, SOC 1, NEN 7510, HIPAA and CISPE, which assure you that our infrastructure, data handling and security meet industry-leading standards.

 ## Contact Us